Hazard Insurance vs Homeowners Insurance: What's the Difference?

 What Happens If Your Hazard Insurance Lapses?

 This is where things get expensive.
-If your coverage lapses — whether from non-payment, cancellation, or insufficient coverage — your lender has the legal right to force-place insurance on your behalf.
+If your coverage lapses, whether from non-payment, cancellation, or insufficient coverage, your lender has the legal right to force-place insurance on your behalf under RESPA Regulation X (12 C.F.R. § 1024.37).
+Read our full guide on forced-placed insurance and how to avoid it for a deeper dive.

 Force-Placed Insurance Is Costly

 Force-placed insurance (also called lender-placed insurance) is purchased by your lender to protect their interest only.
-It is significantly more expensive than a standard homeowners policy and offers minimal protection for you — it only covers the lender's outstanding loan balance, not your belongings, liability, or full home value.
+It typically costs 2 to 3 times more than a standard homeowners policy, and covers only the lender's outstanding loan balance.
+Your belongings, liability, and full home value are not protected.

 Here's how force-placed insurance typically plays out:

-1. Your lender detects a coverage lapse (monitored continuously)
+1. Your lender detects a coverage lapse (annual monitoring is required under updated Fannie Mae rules)

 3. If unresolved, the lender purchases force-placed coverage